 So, the best way to prevent that is by rubbing a lubricant such as powdered graphite on both the tread and riser.

+The steps on applying the lubricant are pretty easy, and you won’t even have to involve a professional.
 Simply use a piece of cloth or brush to work the powdered graphite on the area where the tread meets the riser.

+Ensure the lubricant reaches the whole area; otherwise, the squeaking won’t stop.
 It is advisable to use powdered graphite instead of an oil-based lubricant because oil makes it easy for things to stick on it.

 5. Get an Appropriate Tool for a Carpeted Stair

+All you need to do is make holes, approximately three at the point where the tread meets the riser.
 The three holes should be equal in size and that they should be lower than the tread to prevent the screws from sticking out.

+Since you are drilling through a carpet, you need to use the drill kit.
+This involves attaching the screws on the drill bit before driving it through the carpet.
 Once through, use the tripod to snap the head of the screw so that the remaining body part is carefully tucked beneath.

 6. Make Use of a Moulding or Quadrant